rubygems/rfcs/text/0007-mfa-rollout.md

 ## Phase 3: Enforcing MFA on Most Downloaded Gems (est. July/Aug 2022)

-At a future date, yet to be determined, we will require MFA to be enabled in order to interact with Rubygems.org.
+At a future date, yet to be determined, we will require MFA to be enabled in order to interact with Rubygems.org once an owner's gem reaches 180 million downloads.
 Enforcement will include the following changes.

 On the UI, after login, the setup MFA page will be displayed for users to setup MFA.
 They are able to back out, but the user will be directed to set up MFA whenever they choose to visit a page that requires authentication.
 A banner will also appear describing the intent.